-Annual reviews will be conducted by Licensing and Environmental Assessment in consultation with Transmission Line and Civil Construction, the contractor, regulators and stakeholders.
+Annual reviews will be conducted by Licensing and Environmental Assessment in consultation with Transmission Line and Civil Construction, the contractor, regulators and interested parties.
 The results of each annual season review will be summarized in a report that documents the issues addressed and provides recommended updates to applicable components of the Environmental Protection Program.

-6.0 REPORTING
+6.0 Reporting